Gloria Casarez Residence

 We are no longer accepting applications for Project HOME's Gloria Casarez Residence.
 All applications postmarked after September 15, 2018 will be returned to sender.
 If you have submitted an application and would like to know the status of your application please allow up 7 days to receive a response via mail.
 For additional questions and concerns contact [email protected] or call 215-309-5227.

-Residents will benefit from a combination of housing, employment, education, and healthcare-related services, in addition to case management, life skills, and community-building activities.
+Residents will benefit from a combination of housing, employment, education, and health care services, in addition to case management, life skills education, and community-building activities.

 We are no longer accepting applications for Project HOME's Gloria Casarez Residence.
 All applications postmarked after September 15, 2018, will be returned to sender.
 If you have submitted an application and would like to know the status of your application please allow up 7 days to receive a response via mail.
 For additional questions and concerns contact [email protected] or call 215-309-5227.